 How to Get to Natchez

 The Natchez airport, Hardy-Anders Field, is 6 miles from the central business district.
-It is served by the major airlines though it is a small airport with limited flights.
-Another option is to drive and do a tour of some other fun places in Mississippi and even Alabama.
+It is served by the major airlines, though it is a small airport with limited flights.
+Another option is to drive and tour other fun places in Mississippi and Alabama.

 When I went to Natchez, I started in Mobile, AL, then we drove to Vicksburg, MS, and last, to Natchez.
-The drive to Mobile directly from Natchez is around four hours (the same to go from Mobile to Vicksburg).
+The drive to Mobile directly from Natchez is around four hours (the same as going from Mobile to Vicksburg).
 It makes a nice weekend or a long weekend trip.